Rare to find the alcohol content clearly marked on the bottle

 Recent investigations have suggested that acetaldehyde may be responsible for the development of alcohol addiction.
 Acetaldehyde in the brain may inhibit enzymes designed to convert certain nerve transmitters from aldehydes to acids.
 The nerve transmitters that accumulate may then react with the acetaldehyde to form compounds which are startlingly similar to certain morphine-type compounds.

 My thoughts on politics??
-I don’t think I’ve drunk enough to understand that.
+I don’t think I’ve drunk enough

 Early Sunday morning.
 No retreat.
 No escape